 Neuron: Also called “nerve cells,” the neurons are responsible for transmitting messages throughout the body.
 They are important in both involuntary function, like the heartbeat, and voluntary functions. like walking.

-Notch3: the gene responsible for CADASIL disease, which is involved in determining cell fate
+Notch3 (Notch Receptor 3): A Protein Coding gene and is the gene associated with CADASIL disease, which is involved in determining cell fate.

 Occiput: The occiput is the bone forming the back of the skull and encloses the hole where the spinal cord reaches the brain.

-Oligodendroglia: a type of glial cell that provides the insulation (myelin) to neurons in the central nervous system
+Oligodendroglia: A type of glial cell that provides the insulation (myelin) to axons in the central nervous system.

-Peripheral nervous system: consists of the neurons throughout the body with the exception of those in the CNS.
+Peripheral Nervous System (PNS): Consists of the nerves throughout the body with the exception of those in the Central Nervous System (brain and spinal cord).
 These include the sensory neurons, which detect any sensory stimuli and alert the CNS of their presence, and motor neurons, which connect the CNS to the muscles and carry out instructions from the CNS for movement.

-Peripheral polyneuropathy: This is the term for dysfunction of the nerves outside of the spinal cord.
+Peripheral Polyneuropathy: This is the term for dysfunction of the nerves outside of the brain and spinal cord.
 Symptoms may include numbness, weakness, burning pain, and loss of reflexes.

-chawann cells: a type of glial cell that provides the insulation (myelin) to neurons in the peripheral nervous system
+Schwann Cells: A type of glial cell that provides the insulation (myelin) to neurons in the peripheral nervous system.

 Seizure: The brain controls how the body moves by sending electrical signals.
 Seizures (also called convulsions) occur when the normal signals from the brain are changed.
 Severity of a seizure can vary dramatically.
 Some people may only shake slightly and do not lose consciousness.
 Other people may become unconscious and have violent shaking of the entire body.